We connect the UN Global Goals

 Circular Museum, a collaboration between MoMA’s Ambasz Institute and ART 2030, is a virtual panel-discussion series inviting artists, museum directors, curators, exhibition designers, and other museum practitioners from around the world to talk about their efforts to address the climate crisis through their work.
 How is incorporating sustainability and circularity into various levels of museum practice not only urgent, but desirable?

-In six sessions, the series will examine how museums and cultural workers have—and can—consider and implement circular and sustainable museological practices.
-Through detailed discussions of efforts to make exhibition design more environmentally friendly, the Circular Museum brings museum practitioners and artists together with MoMA’s Carson Chan and ART 2030’s Luise Faurschou to elaborate on sustainability practices, challenges, and reflections.
+In six sessions, the first season of the series examined how museums and cultural workers have considered and implemented circular and sustainable museological practices.
+Through detailed discussions of efforts to make exhibition design more environmentally friendly, Circular Museum brought museum practitioners and artists together with MoMA’s Carson Chan and ART 2030’s Luise Faurschou to elaborate on sustainability practices, challenges, and reflections.

 Episode 4